 During the initial development of the CAP/ER, the Cowan Street Pump Station Upgrades project was intended to expand the pumping capacity of the Cowan Street Pump Station to approximately 15 mgd, with the final sizing dependent on the success of upstream sewer rehabilitation.
-However, recent analyses indicate that a much larger station (\sim 30 mgd) is required to accommodate the area's significant projected growth, including the adjacent Oracle campus and River North developments.
+However, recent analyses indicate that a much larger station (~30 mgd) is required to accommodate the area's significant projected growth, including the adjacent Oracle campus and River North developments.
 The developer for the Oracle campus, with input from Metro, is designing and constructing the required pump station improvements.
-Those design efforts are currently underway and are anticipated to continue through 2023.
+Those design efforts are currently underway and will continue through the upcoming quarter.